Dante (footballer): 2013–14

 In new manager Pep Guardiola's first Bundesliga match, against Dante's former club Borussia Mönchengladbach, Dante scored an own goal after a mix-up with goalkeeper Manuel Neuer.
 The match nonetheless ended in a 3–1 victory for Bayern.

 On 21 December 2013, Dante scored the opening goal as Bayern beat Raja Casablanca 2–0 in the final of the 2013 FIFA Club World Cup.

 In February 2014, Dante scored three goals in the space of four matches for Bayern, in Bundesliga wins over Eintracht Frankfurt (5–0) and SC Freiburg (4–0) and a DFB-Pokal victory over Hamburger SV (5–0).

 On 24 March 2014, Dante extended his contract with Bayern until June 2017.

 VfL Wolfsburg

 On 30 August 2015, Dante agreed to move to VfL Wolfsburg for an undisclosed transfer fee.
 On 13 January 2016, Dante injured teammate Bas Dost in training.
+Later that month, on 24 January, he scored the only goal for the club in a 3–2 away defeat against Eintracht Frankfurt.

 Nice

 On 22 August 2016, VfL Wolfsburg announced the departure of Dante to French Ligue 1 side Nice, with which he signed a three-year contract.
 On 18 February 2018, he scored his first goal for the club in a 1–1 draw with Nantes.
 On 8 February 2025, at the age of 41, Dante made his 250th league appearance and 300th overall appearance for Nice.
 Shortly after, he signed a one year extension with the club, keeping him there until the end of the 2025–26 season.

+On 10 February 2023, in a Ligue 1 game against Ajaccio, Dante opened the score to become at 39 years and 3 months Nice’s oldest ever goalscorer.
+On 24 September 2025, he played in a UEFA Europa League match against Roma, to become the competition's oldest outfield player, aged 41 years and 11 months.

+On 22 May 2026, Dante played in and lost the Coupe de France final against Lens, to become at 42 years and 7 months the oldest player to feature in a Coupe de France final.
+Later that month, on 29 May 2026, he captained his team to a 4–1 victory over Saint-Étienne in the relegation play-offs second leg, securing the club's Ligue 1 status in what proved to be the final match of his professional career before retirement.